eoweed/Winedemic/README.md

 [Research Data](https://docs.google.com/spreadsheets/d/1HCtPgPVyrqVgxTyKwS5Qj6OLXZJXs_VPq_MCs4-rusg/edit#gid=1741904899 "Research data for individual states Google Sheet")

 - We defined Lockdown start dates as the date in which the entire state was ordered by its Governor to "Shelter in Place" -- or in the case of Alaska, "Hunker Down."
-Many states ordered public schools to close and limited large gathering activities earlier than March of 2020 but did not close the states non-essential activities and businesses until later-- if at all, in the case of a couple states().
+Many states ordered public schools to close and limited large gathering activities earlier than March of 2020 but did not close the states non-essential activities and businesses until later-- if at all, in the case of a couple states.
 This definition made the most sense to us since our goal was to analyze how lockdown orders effected wine sales.
 With normal, in person, avenues for purchasing wine shutdown in many cases, were consumers more likely to have wine shipped to them as the natural alternative?

-- Political Alignment is defined in the boolean of either "red" or "blue" states based on the results of the 2020 national election.
+- Political Alignment is defined in the Boolean of either "red" or "blue" states based on the results of the 2020 national election.
 Pandemic response actions and decisions by government leaders became highly politicized against this dichotomy and thus we think this information will provide additional insight into our analysis of the citizens of each state's wine purchasing behavior.

 # Analysis